Book name: Oranges Are Not the Only Fruit

 Yet another reason to admire it.

 Thank you so much for reading my review of Oranges Are Not the Only Fruit by Jeanette Winterson.
-I'll be back on Friday.
-In the meantime, the comments section is open.
+The comments section is open.

-If you fancy something different, you might like to take a chance on my article about family in the horror fiction of John Wyndham (They May Not Mean To) here.
+If you fancy something different, you might like to take a chance on my article about family in the horror fiction of John Wyndham (They May Not Mean To).